 - Knowledge panel

 - Local pack results

 - Paid ads

-Even though their strategic content maintained its organic rank at position 0 AND position 1 (the “top” of Google’s organic results), the traffic to their money page went down between August 2018 – August 2019.
+Even though their strategic content maintained its organic rank at position 0 AND position 1 (the “top” of Google’s organic results), the traffic to their money page decreased between August 2018 and August 2019.

-Searching Query 1 in Google, we saw several things pushing their top-ranking strategic content further down:
+Searching Query 1 in Google, we saw several things pushing their top-ranking strategic content down in the results:

 - A Google Ad for a product